Generalized Bockstein maps and Massey products: Massey vanishing for absolute Galois groups

 \subsection{Triple Massey vanishing}

-The following theorem gives a new proof of the vanishing of triple Massey products for absolute Galois groups due to Efrat--Matzri \cite{em} and Min\'a\v{c}--T\^an \cite{mt2}.
-Both proofs used that the absolute Galois groups of a field containing a primitive $p$th root of unity is of $p$-absolute Galois type.
+In this subsection, let us suppose that $p$ is an odd prime.
+The following theorem gives a new proof of the vanishing of Massey triple products for absolute Galois groups due to Efrat--Matzri \cite{em} and Min\'a\v{c}--T\^an \cite{mt2}.
+Both proofs utilized the fact that the absolute Galois groups of a field containing a primitive $p$th root of unity are of $p$-absolute Galois type.
 We show that the potentially weaker condition of $p$-cyclic Massey vanishing suffices.